4th of July Fireworks, Events, + Celebrations in Raleigh + the Triangle (2025)

 Event Link

 Join us on July 4th for our popular Rolesville 4th celebration!
-Festivities start at 5pm and include food trucks, inflatables, beer & wine, vendors, and a live performance from The Ray Band (starting at 6pm).
+Festivities start at 5pm and include food trucks, inflatables, beer & wine, vendors, and live music (starting at 6pm).
 The night will end with a spectacular fireworks show beginning at 9:15pm.

 Brier Creek Star Spangled Block Party and Fireworks Show – Brier Creek Commons (Raleigh)